sgaliamov/blog/_posts/rust/rust-pros-and-cons.md

 ---
+title: Rust, pros and cons
+categories: ["reviews", "rust"]
 created: 2020-10-23
-tags: rust, programming languages, reviews, draft
+layout: post
 ---

-# Rust, pros and cons

-## Pros

 While working and reading The Book I collected things that I like and do not.
 Here is my list.
 Of course, I may miss some important consents and be very subjective, but it's my list after all.

+## Pros

 1. **Immutability.**
 1. **Performance.**